Luke & The Apostles: 1990s revival

-In the late 1990s, Gibson, Jermyn, Jones and McKenna reformed the group with future Downchild Blues Band drummer Mike Fitzpatrick for the "Toronto Rock Revival" concert held at the Warehouse on May 2, 1999.
+In the late 1990s, Gibson, Jermyn, Jones, and McKenna reformed the group with future Downchild Blues Band drummer Mike Fitzpatrick for the "Toronto Rock Revival" concert held at the Warehouse on May 2, 1999.
 Later that year Jermyn, Jones and McKenna became house band at the Yorkville club, Blues on Bellair and were joined intermittently by Gibson.

 Current

-In 2009 McKenna and Gibson began talking about putting a new band together and playing on a regular basis.
+In 2009, McKenna and Gibson began talking about putting a new band together and playing on a regular basis.
 The decision was made and the McKenna-Gibson Band was formed featuring David Martin on drums and percussion; William (Bill) Miller on bass; and Frank Sedlak on keyboards, vibes and backup vocals.
 The set list was made up of a mix of Mainline and Apostles' material, blues standards, and new material penned primarily by Luke Gibson.
-The band made a successful debut at Toronto's Black Swan Tavern on December 12, 2009.
+The band made a successful debut at Toronto's Black Swan Tavern on December 12, 2009, and they still regularly perform there as Luke and the Apostles as of 2025.

-In 2013 Luke & The Apostles reformed again with 3 original members, Gibson, McKenna, and Jermyn.
+In 2013, Luke & The Apostles reformed again with 3 original members, Gibson, McKenna, and Jermyn.
 In 2017, the self-titled album Luke & The Apostles was released on True North Records.
 Arriving more than 50 years after their first single "Been Burnt," it was the band's first full-length release.
 Along with Gibson, McKenna, and Jermyn the album also featured drummer Whitey Glan reuniting with McKenna after playing together their early group Whitey & The Roulettes, as well as bassist Uli Bohnet.
+The band has celebrated two significant milestones in recent years with a sold out 50th anniversary show at Hugh's Room in Toronto in 2014, and a sold out 60th anniversary show at Hugh's Room Live in Toronto in 2024.
+The 2014 Hugh's Room show has a full production video posted on YouTube titled "Luke and the Apostles-The Toronto Sound".